Damasko, Opole Voivodeship: History

-Until 1742, the village was a part of Głogówek County (circulus superioris Glogoviae) in the Habsburg Empire.
+Until 1742, the village was a part of Głogówek County (circulus superioris Glogoviae) in the Bohemian Crown and Habsburg Empire, and under Polish rule of the House of Vasa from 1645 to 1666.
 After the First Silesian War, it was annexed by the Kingdom of Prussia was incorporated into Prudnik County (Großkreis Neustadt).
 In 1783, there was a school, a folwark, and a church in Damasko.
 The village had 224 inhabitants, with 25 of them being gardeners and 15 being farmers.

 Until the 1810 secularization, Damasko was owned by the Cistercian order, unlike Kazimierz.
 Next, it was owned by the von Prittwitz family.
 In 1843, there were 76 houses in Damasko, with 565 people living in them.
 The village had 619 inhabitants in 1855, and 662 in 1861.
 The village had its own sigil.
 In the 19th century, there was a watermill in Damasko.